Sierra Leone Wedding Traditions

 The multi-year process includes:

-- Initial arrangement: $200-$500
+- Initial arrangement payment

 - Training period support

-- Final ceremony: $1,000-$2,000
+- Final ceremony celebration

-- Flexibility for difficulties
+- Flexibility for financial difficulties

 Contemporary Wedding Adaptations